sjmackenzie/thaliance-000/README.md

 -	You own the copyright to your contributions, not the project founder (or whoever comes later to pretend to be the project founder).
 -	Your code can never be locked up under a corporate license and used against you in competition to your own work.

-Contributing
+### Contributing
 1. Fork the repository
 2. Produce a minimal and accurate answer to exactly one identified and agreed problem.
-..a.
+..i.
 Check the issue tracker for a problem someone else has found, or submit your own issue.
 ..b.
 A problem can be a bug, or it can be something you need that doesn’t exist, or something that exists but you want it to be better.
 A feature that people want but doesn’t yet exist is a problem, as is a bug.
 ..c.
 Avoid solving something you think is a problem without first posting the problem to the issue tracker to seek the advice of others who may know something you are unaware of.
 ..d.
 Try as hard as you can to ensure your code adheres to the style guidelines.
 Everyone makes mistakes, but submitting pull requests with messy styling is considered rude.